cyruscollier/wp-test/README.md

 v1.0.1 - New repo for WP Core, fix config paths and PHPUnit version to WP compatibility

 v1.0 - Initial version

-## Footnotes

-<sup id="footnote-1">[1]</sup> There is an [open WordPress Trac ticket](https://core.trac.wordpress.org/ticket/49077) to add WordPress Core to Packagist so the separate repository won't be required at some point in the future.